Tex-mex and Chicano

 Ritchie Valens: The Young Singer Who Pioneered Chicano Rock

-Retrospective by Martin Hawkins, History of Rock, The, March 1982
+Retrospective by Martin Hawkins, The History of Rock, March 1982

 WHEN ROCK'N'ROLL first stopped calling itself rhythm and blues in the mid Fifties, it became a young man's game.
 Teenage performers like Ritchie Valens began ...

-Live Review by Cynthia Rose, NME, 1985
+Live Review by Cynthia Rose, New Musical Express, 1985

 THE LONG Ryders, Lone Justice, Blasters and the rest?
-Forget em!
+Forget ‘em!
 Sir Doug has returned to show these punks how good "rock and roll from ...

 Doug Sahm: It's The Sahm Old Song

-Interview by Gavin Martin, NME, September 1985
+Interview by Gavin Martin, New Musical Express, 7 September 1985

 DOUG SAHM, Tex Mex rocker from San Antonio to Stockholm, is still fighting fit at 40.
 GAVIN MARTIN hears the secrets of his rock'n'roll survival. ...